Holistic Pediatric Dentistry

-Indicated for patients who have mild anxiety, mild fearfulness, or having a procedure that is surgical in nature.
+Indicated for patients who have mild anxiety, mild fearfulness, or are having a procedure that is surgical in nature.
 It helps reduce anxiety, untoward movement and reaction to dental treatment, enhances communication & cooperation, raises pain reaction threshold, increases tolerance for sitting on the dental chair long enough for treatment, reduces gagging, and it complements the effect of the local anesthetic for better numbness.

 IV Sedation provided in-office through PDAA (Pediatric Dental Anesthesia Associates)

 As PDAA states, “very young, fearful, or uncooperative children may require sedation.
 IV sedation is a deep sleep that insulates your child from the stress and discomfort associated with dental procedures.”
 We reserve this type of sedation for patients for whom oral sedation is not indicated and for whom we are seeking to avoid general anesthesia.
 These children vary in age and amount of treatment that is needed, from one to many teeth requiring treatment.
 The most common reasons children need IV sedation is usually overt anxiety, very fearful, inability to cooperate, refusal to cooperate, very mobile and hyperactive, unable to sit still, a procedure surgical in nature, or a tooth/teeth with severe infection for which adequate anesthesia is needed to prevent child from feeling pain.
 During this type of sedation, children are in a deep sleep, breathing on their own, medications are given through the IV, and nitrous gas may also be added for a complementary sedation effect.
 This sedation is provided in our office by Dr. Clarke, a medical physician with a specialty in pediatric anesthesiology.
 Visit their website for detailed information and to get an idea about the usual process of IV sedation. http://pediatricsedation.com/our-doctors/